-Keeping your body mass index in a normal range, eating healthy, and exercising regularly to lower your risk of developing nonalcoholic fatty liver disease.
+You keep your body mass index regular, eat healthily, and exercise regularly to lower your risk of developing nonalcoholic fatty liver disease.

 Caution to engage in risky behavior

-To avoid the risk of contracting viral hepatitis, do not engage in behaviors such as using illicit drugs or having unprotected sex with multiple partners.
+To avoid contracting viral hepatitis, do not engage in behaviors such as using illicit drugs or having unprotected sex with multiple partners.

 Know the risk factors

-If you have the following risk factors for liver disease, it is important to get screened, as chronic liver disease can remain silent for years and not manifest.
+It is essential to get screened if you have liver disease risk factors, as chronic liver disease can remain silent for years and not manifest.

-If you have the following risk factors for hepatitis C, it is important to talk to your doctor about screening tests, since almost 50 percent of patients do not know they are infected:
+If you have the following risk factors for hepatitis C, it is essential to talk to your doctor about screening tests since almost 50 percent of patients do not know they are infected: